Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 - [ ] Techguns CE
   - [ ] needs testing
   - [ ] complete

+  - [ ] Robotic Parts (Cyberware Mod but its called Robotic Parts on 1.12.2) - Make the enchanced low light vision chip cost more tolerence, around 10
+  - [ ] needs testing
+  - [ ] complete

 ## Detailed Explanation of the Above Points